Hey, have you ever had Jamaican Jerk Chicken? Isn’t it one of the most amazing chicken dishes you know?

 One of the good things about making your own jerk marinade is that the basic ingredients and quantities I give you in the recipe will last you for a good couple months if stored in a clean jar in the refrigerator.
 You decide if you keep it for yourself to make more jerk chicken when you start to drool again, or whether you share the marinade with a neighbour or friend.

 Here are some pics of the process.
-Click the box below for the full recipe.
+Click here for the full recipe.

 You will need to start by gathering all the ingredients you need, As well as a little blender or food processor to make the job easy and prevent you from getting the hot peppers on your hands.
 You want to be really careful not to get it in your eyes.